askomics/flaskomics/docs/query.md

 # MINUS and UNION subqueries

 **Minus** and **Union** nodes are an additional way of querying on relations.
-Both nodes are applied to an entity type as an additional filter.
+Both nodes are applied to an entity as an additional filter.

 - Minus nodes remove results based on a subquery
     - *Show all genes except those that match XXX*